 In the event of a severe problem, e.g., hitting, kicking, etc., the child is to go directly to an adult for help and skip steps 1 and 2.
 Children should never attempt to break up fights.
 They should go directly to an adult for help.
+(Refer to DISCIPLINE, MTSS [BEHAVIOR], and PBIS)

 PROGRESS REPORTS - Mid-trimester progress reports provide an additional communication link with parents concerning the progress of their child in our instructional program.
 See calendar and newsletter for dates.
 Also see: Ed.
 Code 49067, CVUSD Board Policy 908.01.
+(Refer to GRADING POLICY)